DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL004.md

 # REFL004
-## More than one member is matching the criteria.
+## More than one member is matching the criteria

 | Topic    | Value
 | :--      | :--